AlphaPrime7/AlphaPrime7/README.md

 -   🎓 MS in Cell and Molecular Biology / Bioinformatics \@ [`{The University of Missouri Kansas City}`](https://catalog.umkc.edu/colleges-schools/science-engineering/biology/master-of-science-cellular-molecular-biology/)

+-   💻 Currently working on bringing normfluodbf to python.
--   💻 Currently working on learning .NET MAUI.
+-   Backburner working on learning .NET MAUI.
 As a young framework compared to other known cross-platform application tools, I am a little curious on this but will not take long based on my current project.
 I should be working on other tools like ReactJS for my